shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ## 6. Delete salesmen using the grid
 As the last, an admin may want to delete some salesmen.
-Grid eases the task with already implemented action column.
+Grid eases the task with an already implemented action column.

 ### 6.1 Implement the deletion logic
-First, we need to get the salesman entity by its id and then remove it from persistence using Doctrine entity manager.
+First, we need to get the salesman entity by its ID and remove it from persistence using the Doctrine entity manager.
 We will follow the basic concepts of Shopsys Platform (see ["Basics about model architecture"](../model/introduction-to-model-architecture.md) article) and create new classes - `SalesmanFacade` and `SalesmanRepository`.

 #### 6.1.1 Create `SalesmanRepository` and implement `getById` method